zhutmost/lsq-net/README.md

 For the ImageNet dataset, the ResNet-18/34/50/101/152 models are copied from the torchvision model zoo.
 For the CIFAR10 dataset, the models are modified based on [Yerlan Idelbayev's contribution](https://github.com/akamaster/pytorch_resnet_cifar10), including ResNet-20/32/44/56/110/1202.

-Thanks to the non-invasive nature of the framework, it is easy to add another new architecture beside ResNet.
+Thanks to the non-invasive nature of the framework, it is easy to add another new architectures beside ResNet.
 All you need is to paste your model code into the `model` folder, and then add a corresponding entry in the `model/model.py`.
 The quantization framework will automatically replace layers specified in `quan/func.py` with their quantized versions automatically.